(As told to Joyeeta Talukdar)

 I was in a relationship with Meera for seven years.
 All of a sudden, one day she called me to say, “It’s over!”

 Every moment I spent with her started flashing in front of my eyes.
 I began stalking her on social media to see if she was happy after breaking up with me and she indeed was.
 It made me mad.
 I couldn’t concentrate on anything.
 Nor could I sleep.
 I took a break, went for a holiday, and showed off to the world that the breakup didn’t matter, but it wasn’t helping.
 This is because deep inside my mind I was talking to myself and trying to figure out why she had dumped me.
+It was frustrating enough that she seemed unaffected by the breakup.

 Related reading: Why do some people take breakups harder than others?